edberwick/edberwick.github.io/start-here.md

 permalink: /start-here/
 ---

-Welcome to **BezSez**.
+Welcome to **BEZSEZ_**.
 I've spent more than twenty years designing, building and operating enterprise technology — and most of what's worth knowing sits between the architecture diagrams: operating models, ownership, governance, cost and the practical constraints of delivering change.

 If this is your first visit, these three articles are the best introduction to what this site is about.